PySiPMGUI: A Universal Python-Based Software for Photodetector I-V Quality Assurance: From Underground Dark Matter Searches to Astroparticle Cherenkov Cameras: Summary Discussion

 We have developed an open-source, Python-based graphical user interface (GUI) for characterizing Silicon Photomultipliers, offering a flexible and cost-effective alternative to proprietary measurement software.
 Built on the PyVISA framework, the software provides automatic control of commonly used laboratory power supplies and enables direct extraction of key parameters from current-voltage measurements.
 To ensure device safety, we prioritized controlled voltage ramping and continuous current monitoring, which are essential for large-scale testing.

-Breakdown voltage is determined by fitting the full $I-V$ curve with a physics-based model, avoiding derivative-based methods that are sensitive to noise.
+Breakdown voltage is determined by fitting the full I--V curve with a physics-based model, avoiding derivative-based methods that are sensitive to noise.
 This model also enables estimation of the primary dark count rate from DC measurements, providing a fast and reliable tool for sensor qualification.
-Results are verified against the manufacturer's data-sheet \cite{onsemi_sipm_datasheet_2022}.
+To validate the analysis procedure, results were compared against the manufacturer's specifications for the SensL MicroFC-60035-SMT \cite{onsemi_sipm_datasheet_2022}.
+The fit yielded a breakdown voltage of 24.65~V at 24.8~$^\circ$C, in excellent agreement with the digitized reference value of 24.66~V, alongside a DCR estimate of 4.19~MHz that is consistent with expected temperature scaling.
+The same procedure, applied in batch mode to six SINP-fabricated modules, returned breakdown voltages ranging from 24.50 to 24.63~V at temperatures between 25.3 and 26.3~$^\circ$C, alongside DCR values of 1.92--3.75~MHz.
+This confirms that the multi-channel bias-distribution board introduces no measurable systematic bias relative to the single-channel measurement.
+The forward-bias quenching-resistance analysis yielded $R_q = 546.6\,\mathrm{k\Omega}$ for the readymade module and $558.2 \pm 3.1\,\mathrm{k\Omega}$ for the SINP-fabricated batch, indicating good wafer-level process uniformity across the tested devices.

 The dependence of the dark current on the temperature is discussed.
 The value of dark current at an unknown temperature is estimated from the fit of the dark current vs. temperature data, which is also a quick method during batch quality assurance checks.
-The system has been successfully applied to the I-V characterization of SiPM-based detector modules for a portable position-sensitive muon veto setup at the Jaduguda Underground Science Laboratory.
+To date, seven SiPM modules have been characterized using PySiPMGUI.

 The system is currently under development, and in the next update, we plan to add oscilloscope control features to the GUI.

 This will enable real-time characterization of the SiPM using pulse-based measurements.
 The parameters that can then be studied include gain (from the charge spectrum), dark count rate, optical cross-talk, and after-pulsing probability.
 This will extend the current DC-based analysis and make the tool more complete and robust.
 More generally, the modular design of the code makes it suitable for a wide range of applications, beyond the testing of SiPM arrays in astroparticle and high-energy physics.
 The automation, feedback, and transparent analysis support reproducible detector development.